Creative Communities Assessment Committee - Council is seeking two representatives to be appointed to the committee. Read more here

-Applications for financial assistance to provide support and encouragement to local Communities to create and present diverse opportunities for accessing and participating in arts activities within the Otorohanga District under the Creative Communities New Zealand Scheme will be called for from 16 October 2018.
+Applications for financial assistance to provide support and encouragement to local Communities to create and present diverse opportunities for accessing and participating in arts activities within the Ōtorohanga District under the Creative Communities New Zealand Scheme will be called for from 25 March 2021.

-A total of $5,295.00 approx. is available for distribution for projects and activities that -
+A total of $12,495 will be available for distribution for projects and activities that –

 Eligible projects will be assessed according to the following criteria –